Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 - recovery

-In other words, nylon often supports the commercial side of a knit program, even when it is not the hero material on the hangtag.
+In other words, nylon often supports the business side of a knit program, even when it is not the hero material on the hangtag.

 Who Should Develop Which Knit Polo Style?